Mobile Apps

 Permission strategy

-iOS requires explicit notification permission, and Apple rejects apps that request it on first launch without context.
+iOS requires explicit notification permission, and Apple recommends against requesting it on first launch without context.
 The pattern that works: wait until the user encounters a feature that benefits from notifications (for example, when they are first assigned a task), explain what they will receive, then trigger the permission prompt.
-This approach consistently achieves 70-80% opt-in rates in business apps versus 40-50% for prompt-on-launch.
+In our experience, this approach typically achieves noticeably higher opt-in rates in business apps compared to prompt-on-launch, because users understand the value before being asked.

 Technical architecture

 Expo's notifications module handles device token registration for both APNs (iOS) and FCM (Android).
-The Laravel backend stores device tokens per user (a user may have multiple devices) and dispatches notifications through a queue worker using Laravel's built-in notification system with custom channels for push delivery.
+On first launch, the app requests permission and registers the device's push token with the server.
+The Laravel backend stores these device tokens per user (a user may have multiple devices) and dispatches notifications through a queue worker using Laravel's built-in notification system with custom channels for push delivery.

 Foreground notifications

 Update the app's state while it is open.
 A new item appears in a list.
 A badge count increments.
-These use the app's WebSocket connection or short-polling mechanism, not push notifications.
+These use the app's WebSocket connection for live updates (the same real-time infrastructure we use for web dashboards) or a short-polling mechanism, not push notifications.

 Background notifications

 Arrive when the app is closed or backgrounded.
 They carry a payload the app uses to update its local data store on next launch, plus a visible alert for the user.
-Silent notifications trigger background sync on both platforms.
+Silent notifications can trigger background sync on both platforms, though delivery is on a best-effort basis: the OS may throttle or defer them, particularly when the device is in a low-power state.

 Authentication and Security Patterns